NZ CUP DAY FAQ’S

-In the corporate areas we require a high standard of dress.
+In the hospitality areas we require a high standard of dress.
 Track pants, sneakers, t-shirts, jandals, shorts or sportswear are NOT permitted in these areas.
 Men at a minimum are required to wear a collared shirt and a sports jacket.

 Why have I been given a pass and a wristband for my hospitality area?

-To access your hospitality area.
-You will need the correct pass and wristband for your area; these must be worn and be visible at all times.
+To access your hospitality area you will need the correct pass and wristband for your area; these must be worn and be visible at all times.